 A check box in the help desk tool that allows Support staff to flag any given conversation as relevant feedback, which the Support Product Analysts review, too.

-Now a team of 10 (and still looking to hire), the Support Product Analyst role has expanded significantly.
+A team of 10 (at time of writing), the Support Product Analyst role has expanded significantly.
 The SPA team sits between the product teams (approximately 22 groups) and the Technical Advisors who are themselves a resource and bridge to the various support teams.
-Ornellas jokingly refers to her team as “double agents”— working diligently for both sides.
+Ornellas jokingly refers to her team as "double agents"— working diligently for both sides.

 Benefits of a Support Product Analyst team

-Ornellas is proud of the results her team has achieved in improving the speed at which MailChimp’s product teams can address issues with their products:
+Ornellas is proud of the results her team has achieved in improving the speed at which Mailchimp’s product teams can address issues with their products: "We resolved 103% more issues over the last year, compared to the prior year."

 By making it easier for Support teams to collect useful information, packaging that information with relevant data, and communicating it effectively to the people who can take action, the release process is significantly shortened.